 The government would be unable to properly regulate the health care industry and solve national health issues without the aid of experienced health care administrators.
 In this field of health care administration, professionals collaborate with public health agencies or nonprofit organizations to create policies that help advance health care.
 An example of a career in the field is:

-Public Health Researcher (Epidemiologists) – This role is centered upon gathering data and conducting research to determine how current health care policies can be improved.
-These professionals often work with academic institutions and public health organizations, such as the Center for Disease Control, to identify concerning patterns within population health statistics.
+This role is centered on gathering data and conducting research to determine how current health care policies can be improved.
+These professionals often work with academic institutions and public health organizations, such as the Centers for Disease Control and Prevention (CDC), to identify concerning patterns within population health statistics.

 Health Care Supply

 Without business professionals who understand the health care industry, medical facilities would be unable to source the essential supplies, equipment, and services that keep their operations running smoothly.
-With finance, technology, staffing, and training are often outsourced to third parties and health care administrators can be employed to facilitate this process.
+With finance, technology, staffing, and training often being outsourced to third parties, health care administrators can be employed to facilitate this process.
 While the administrator may be an employee hired by the buyer to arrange the purchase of a product or service, they are also frequently employed by health care suppliers, such as consulting firms, pharmaceutical organizations, educational organizations, and companies that distribute health care supplies/equipment.
-An examples of a career in this field is:
+An example of a career in the field is:

-Health Care Buyer – The buyer is responsible for administering the entire process of procuring supplies and services for a health care organization.
-Excelling in this career requires the administrative capacity to capitalize on advantageous buying situations by recognizing the employer’s supply needs and creating an ordering strategy that fulfills them.
+A health care buyer is responsible for administering the entire process of procuring supplies and services for a health care organization.
+Excelling in this career requires the administrative capacity to capitalize on advantageous buying situations by recognizing the employer’s supply needs, and creating an ordering strategy that fulfills them.

-In the U.S. there is a growing demand for health services that parallels the expansion of the national patient population.
-A 20 percent growth in available health care administration jobs is expected within the next ten years, making now an appealing time to pursue a Master’s in Health Administration.
+In the U.S., there is a growing demand for health services that parallels the expansion of the national patient population.
+A 20% growth in available health care administration jobs is expected within the next ten years, making it very appealing to pursue a Master of Health Administration.
 With this degree, health care professionals can learn the key business techniques that will allow them to organize and manage the essential medical services that health care organizations need to successfully improve patient outcomes.